-The following table sets forth approximate aggregate fees billed to us for the years ended December 31, 2011 and 2010 by Deloitte:
+The following table sets forth aggregate fees billed to us for the years ended December 31, 2012 and 2011 by Deloitte:

-2011 2010
+2012 2011

 (in the usands)

-Audit Fees \$2,985 \$2,365
+Audit Fees \$2,358 \$2,985

-Audit-Related Fees 184 229
+Audit-Related Fees 36 184

-Tax Fees 83 0
+Tax Fees - 83

-All other Fees 28 4
+All other Fees 4 28

-Total \$3,280 \$2,598
+Total \$2,398 \$3,280

-Audit fees include fees for the audit of the effectiveness of internal control over financial reporting as required by Section 404 of the Sarbanes Oxley Act, professional services rendered for the audit and quarterly review of our consolidated financial statements.
+Audit fees include fees for the audit of the effectiveness of internal control over financial reporting as required by Section 404 of the Sarbanes-Oxley Act, professional services rendered for the audit and quarterly review of our consolidated financial statements.
 In addition, the fees include professional services related to the rendering of consents to be included in registration statements, audit opinions issued related to statutory and regulatory filings in the United States, United Kingdom, Brazil, Mexico and Hong Kong, the issuance of SSAE 16 Type II and AT101, and a surprise custody exam audit reports.
-The fees also include professional services related to the audit of the purchase accounting in connection with the acquisition of Lexicon, accounting consultations related to various transactions and assistance with various reviews of documents filed with the SEC, including the Current Report on Form 8-K/A filed in connection with the Lexicon acquisition.
+The fees also include accounting consultations related to various transactions and assistance with various reviews of documents filed with the SEC, including, with respect to the 2012 fees, professional services related to the audit of the purchase accounting in connection with the acquisition of Mt.
+Eden and, with respect to the 2011 fees, the Current Report on Form 8-K/A filed in connection with the Lexicon acquisition.

-Audit-Related fees include fees for assurance related services rendered in connection with accounting consultations for proposed mergers and acquisitions, proposed investment transactions and proposed fund transactions.
+Audit-Related fees include fees for assurance-related services rendered in connection with accounting consultations for proposed mergers and acquisitions, proposed investment transactions and proposed fund transactions.

-Tax Fees include tax compliance services for the legacy Lexicon entities in the United Kingdom, United States and Hong Kong.
+Tax Fees for 2011 include tax compliance services for the legacy Lexicon entities in the United Kingdom, United States and Hong Kong.

-All Other Fees include fees for subscriptions to Deloitte's on-line accounting research tool, for participation in Deloitte sponsored continuing educational programs and for consultation services performed during 2011 for a proposed client transaction.
+All Other Fees include fees for subscriptions to Deloitte's on-line accounting research tool, for participation in Deloitte sponsored continuing educational programs, and, for 2011, for consultation services performed during 2011 for a proposed client transaction.